GenomicsAotearoa/hts_workshop_mpi/docs/level2/44_annotation_protein.md

         diamond prepdb -d diamond_nr/nr
         ```

-With out database in place, the command for running `diamond` is very similar (by design) to `BLASTp`:
+With our database in place, the command for running `diamond` is very similar (by design) to `BLASTp`:

 !!! file-code "level2_blast.sl"